Payal Arora: How do we put the human in the global value chains?

 But what about these people who are dedicating themselves to becoming the architects of a new kind of social design?
 There are people on both the left and the right doing this.
 She cites Rutger Bregman, and his book Utopia for Realists, about how you redesign society along more ethical and empathic lines.
 He wrote an article for The Guardian that was read by millions, including many politicians, because he’s giving hope to people.

-He challenged William Golding’s Lord of the Flies narrative that if you leave a bunch of children together, they will just become the worst of the human nature, because by nature, we are wild people.
+He challenged William Golding’s Lord of the Flies narrative that if you leave a bunch of children together, they will just become the worst of human nature because, by nature, we are wild people.
 We need social institutions and laws to regulate us, otherwise we become extremely barbaric.
 Not so, he argued.
-We actually innately good in many ways.
+We are actually innately good in many ways.